UTEP-CS-1/website/staging_labs/clab1/spec.md

 Total play time: 0:00:00
 ```

-If there are videos in the playlist, output them following this format EXACTLY:
+If there are videos in the playlist, output them in the order they were added by the user, following this format EXACTLY:

 ```
 ------------- YOUR PLAYLIST ------------